Monetary Fines Under the EU AI Act

 Examples of Prohibited AI Practices

-• Subliminal Manipulation Techniques: AI systems that influence human behavior without users being aware of it are banned.
-For example, an AI tool used in advertising to subtly push people into making purchases without realizing it would violate the law.
-A retailer using such technology could face fines of up to €35 million or 7% of their global annual revenue.
+- Subliminal Manipulation Techniques: AI tools that subtly push people into making purchases without realizing it.
+A retailer using such technology could face fines up to €35 million or 7% of global annual revenue.

-• Exploitation of Vulnerabilities: AI systems targeting vulnerable groups, like children or the elderly, are prohibited.
-For instance, an educational AI tool designed to mislead children by exploiting their limited understanding could lead to penalties.
+- Exploitation of Vulnerabilities: AI systems targeting vulnerable groups (children, elderly).
+For example, an educational AI tool designed to mislead children could lead to penalties.

-• Unauthorized Use of Biometric Systems: Using real-time biometric systems, such as facial recognition in public spaces, without proper authorization is forbidden.
-An example would be deploying facial recognition for mass surveillance in public areas, which could result in severe fines.
+- Unauthorized Use of Biometric Systems: Using real-time biometric systems (facial recognition in public spaces) without proper authorization, e.g., mass surveillance, can result in severe fines.

-• Social Scoring by Public Authorities: Assigning individuals scores based on their social behavior, resembling systems used in some countries, is illegal.
-This practice violates EU principles as it can lead to discrimination and worsen social inequality.
+- Social Scoring by Public Authorities: Assigning individuals scores based on social behavior (like certain non-EU countries) is illegal, as it can lead to discrimination and social inequality.

 Lessons for Organizations

-Breaking the EU AI Act can lead to more than financial penalties.
-It can harm a company’s reputation, erode consumer trust, and lead to legal challenges.
-Organizations need to take proactive steps to comply with the regulations and reduce these risks.
+Breaking the EU AI Act can result in more than financial penalties—it can harm reputation, erode consumer trust, and trigger legal challenges.
+Organizations should:

-1. Risk Assessments: Businesses should routinely evaluate their AI systems to find and address compliance issues.
+- Conduct Risk Assessments: Routinely evaluate AI systems for compliance issues.

-3. Investment in Ethical AI: Putting resources into ethical AI development helps meet compliance requirements while improving brand image and earning consumer trust.
+- Invest in Ethical AI: Prioritize ethical AI development to meet compliance and build brand trust.

 Compliance and AI Innovation

-Meeting the EU AI Act’s requirements is more than a legal necessity.
-It also supports innovation by creating safer, more reliable AI systems.
-Organizations that follow the rules can access new markets and build stronger partnerships.
+Compliance with the EU AI Act is not only a legal necessity but also supports innovation by creating safer, more reliable AI systems.
+Compliant organizations can:

-For companies operating internationally, compliance is especially important because the Act applies to non-EU organizations offering AI systems in the EU.
-This global reach means businesses need to align their practices with EU regulations to stay competitive.
+For international companies, compliance is crucial, as the Act applies to non-EU organizations offering AI systems in the EU.
+Global businesses must align practices with EU regulations to stay competitive.